mathieudutour/gatsby-digital-garden/packages/gatsby-theme-garden/README.md

 // your own component to inject into mdx export code from "./your-component"; // any code block with use this component
 ```
-Refer to [gatsby shadowing](https://www.gatsbyjs.org/docs/themes/shadowing/) to understand how it works.